-Three courses now available!
+Certificate program now available!
 This online education program will guide you from the chemistry of corrosion all the way through performing a corrosion control evaluation.
 Courses range in length from 2-4 hours, and are designed to be self-paced and completed in order.

 With the announcements of upcoming Lead & Copper Rule Revisions, water utilities need targeted and credible resources to help craft the best lead reduction plan for their specific community, including strategies for corrosion control.
 This training guides participants through a decision process that experience has shown to be successful in developing corrosion control strategies.

 EL285 - Corrosion Control Theory and Treatment Options

 Course Length: 2 Hours | $180 Member/$225 Nonmember

 Course #1 is aimed at demystifying corrosion control and provides a guide to the basics of internal corrosion control.
 The Corrosion Control Theory and Treatment Options course covers topics such as:

 Prerequisite/Background: Please note that the course Corrosion Control Theory and Treatment Options (EL285) assumes a basic knowledge of water chemistry.
 If needed, we encourage you to pair EL285 with AWWA’s EL228 – Basic Math & Chemistry eLearning course for a water chemistry refresher.

 Module 1: Basic Concepts for Understanding Corrosion in Drinking Water Systems